Schedule disturbances and your sleep

 Don’t try to make up for lost sleep

 If you’re tired the next day from a loss of sleep the night before, it’s important not to sleep in or take a nap.
 This can cause your body to get used to losing sleep during the night when you want to work toward getting back on your usual sleep schedule.
 It might be tough for the day but your body and mind will thank you for the sleep you’ll get that night.
+If you must nap, keep it to 20 minutes or less.

 Make sure your bed is comfortable

 Making sure that your mattress is neither too hard nor too soft can enhance your sleep.
 A pillow made with natural fibers can be helpful as well.
+Your bed should be a cozy nest that you look forward to and enjoy sleeping in.

 To sum up, sleep is one of the main building blocks of both health and productivity.
 Most people, at some point, wake up in the middle of the night.
 Putting a few of these tips into practice can help you to get back to sleep fast when that happens.